-Her Majesty the Queen delivered the Speech from the Lords Chamber outlining the Government's legislative programme for the parliamentary year ahead, on Wednesday 27 May 2015.
-MPs then began six days of debate on the contents of the Speech.
+Her Majesty the Queen delivered the Speech from the Lords Chamber outlining the Government's legislative programme for the parliamentary year ahead, on Wednesday 18 May 2016.
+MPs discussed the contents of the Speech today and will continue to do so over the coming days.

 Debate on the Address